michael0401/bxdemo/README.md

 			'auth': auth
 		});

-* Upload the bxdemo folder to your couchdb database and open the url in the browser.
+* Upload the bxdemo folder to your couchdb database and run boxspringJS test file to see if boxspringJS can function well.
+If it is local, try http://127.0.0.1:5984/yourdatabase/_design/bxdemo/assets/modules/boxspring/bxtest/index.html.
+If it is on cloudant, try http://yourusername.cloudant.com/yourdatabase/_design/bxdemo/assets/modules/boxspring/bxtest/index.html.
+* Run the application in the browser.
 If it is local, try http://127.0.0.1:5984/yourdatabase/_design/bxdemo/index.html.
 If it is on cloudant, try http://yourusername.cloudant.com/yourdatabase/_design/bxdemo/index.html.

 ##Acknowledgements